WHY HAVE AN ANNUAL REVIEW?

 ARE YOU HAPPY?

 Your happiness should be of paramount importance.
-Be mindful that it is significantly more expensive for your employer to replace you.
+Be mindful that it is significantly more expensive for your employer to replace you if you are unhappy.

 Not only will a secondment add to your CV, a change of scenery and a different role for a defined period can be extremely beneficial.